- Project Name: Yieldgate

 We are not incorporated yet.
-The grant money will be partially used to fund operational costs and will otherwise be used to support the team members according to their contribution.
+The grant money will be partially used to fund infrastructure and design needs of the project itself and will otherwise be distributed to the team members according to their respective contribution.

 Our team has extensive experience in blockchain-related research, software development and entrepreneurship.
 It comprises experienced software developers and product managers with over 14 years of combined experience within the crypto space.